California (Joni Mitchell song): Composition and reviews

 In the song, she expresses the depth of her longing for California despite considering herself a member of the counterculture.
 Like "Carey", "California" takes the form of a travelogue, and uses a stream of consciousness narrative technique.
 Pitchfork critic Jessica Hopper describes both songs as "how-Joni-got-her-groove-back ditties".
-The lyrics tell of her time in France, a trip she took to Spain, and an excursion to a Greek island.
+The lyrics tell of her time in France, an excursion to a Greek island, and a trip she took to Spain.
 At the end of each story in each location, she expresses her desire to be back in California.
 The person that "Carey" was based on also appears in the second verse of "California".
 According to author Larry David Smith, Mitchell uses the descriptions in "California" as a strategy to demonstrate "principles associated with the Earth Mother manifesto."

 "California" uses a verse-bridge structure.
 James Taylor plays guitar, Sneaky Pete Kleinow pedal steel guitar, Russ Kunkel drums and percussion.
 According to singer Estrella Berosini, the recitative phrasing Mitchell uses on "California" was influenced by California singer Laura Allan.
 According to Rolling Stone critic Timothy Crouse, the song "jumps along in quick bursts", but the refrain is "flowing" with tango elements.

 Crouse praised the "subtlety" of the production, particularly "James Taylor's twitchy guitar and Russ Kunkel's superb, barely detectable high-hat and bass-pedal work."

 Critic Kim Ruehl called "California" one of the highlights of Blue, describing it as "personal and largely sentimental."
 Cash Box said it was "within the basic framework of most of Joni's previous material except for a most unusual melody."
 Record World said it was a "beauty" and had Mitchell's "distinctive, personal stamp on it."

 "California" was included on Mitchell's 1998 compilation album Hits and on her self-chosen 2004 compilation album Dreamland.